Enhanced adic formalism and perverse t-structures for higher Artin stacks: The -adic formalism and constructibility

 \section{The $\fm$-adic formalism and constructibility}

-In this chapter, we introduce a special case of the adic formalism, namely, the $\fm$-adic formalism on which there is a good notion of constructibility.
-Such formalism is enough for most applications.
-The basic notion of the $\fm$-adic formalism is given in \Sec \ref{3ss:madic}.
-In \Sec \ref{3ss:finiteness_condition}, we introduce some finiteness conditions under which we may refine the construction of the usual $t$-structure.
-Then we define the category of constructible adic complexes in this setting in \Sec \ref{3ss:constructible_adic}, and on which the constructible adic perverse $t$-structure in \Sec \ref{3ss:constructible_adic_perverse_t}.
-The last section \Sec \ref{3ss:compatibility} is dedicated to proving the compatibility between our theory and Laszlo--Olsson \cites{LO2,LO3} under their restrictions.
+In this chapter, we make a finer study of the adic formalism for a special kind of ringed diagrams, which we call the $\fm$-adic formalism.
+It includes the most common application, namely, the $\ell$-adic one.
+We start in \Sec\ref{2ss:madic} by introducing such $\fm$-adic formalism.
+In \Sec\ref{2ss:finiteness_condition}, we introduce the finiteness condition under which the $\fm$-adic formalism behaves in a very nice way.
+In \Sec\ref{2ss:constructible_adic}, we study the constructible adic complexes and their behaviour under the six operations.
+The last section \Sec\ref{2ss:compatibility} is dedicated to proving the compatibility between our theory and Laszlo--Olsson \cites{LO2,LO3} under their restrictions.